Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Introduction

 \subsection{Fixed and Periodic Subgroups, the classes \texorpdfstring{$\AC(\VNil)$}{AC(VNIL)} versus \texorpdfstring{$\FJCX$}{FJC}, and localising invariants}

 Some previous results of this flavour have concluded the stronger property that the suspension is in the class $\AC(\VNil)$.
+This class consists of groups having particularly nice actions on compact Euclidean retracts, see~\cite{BartelsBestvina2019Farrell} for a precise definition.
 Every group in this class satisfies the Farrell--Jones conjecture \cite{BartelsBestvina2019Farrell}.
 This class has similar closure properties to the class of groups satisfying the Farrell--Jones conjecture, except that $\FJCX$ is closed under directed colimits while $\AC(\VNil)$ is not known to be.
 However, for the majority of the paper we work directly with the class $\FJCX$.

 The reason for this is that we have to understand the periodic subgroups of certain automorphisms as an ascending union of fixed subgroups, and consider the action of the automorphism on this subgroup.
 In general our hypotheses do not guarantee that this union stabilises --- we do not have a \emph{virtual neatness} property to rely on.